defold/defold.github.io/terms-and-conditions.md

  * use any of the Website or Services we provide for fraudulent or abusive purposes;

- * 'harvest', 'scrape' or collect any information about or regarding other people including but not limited to any Personal Information or other information (including by uploading anything that collects information including but not limited to 'pixel tags' cookies, graphics interchange formats ('gifs') or similar items that are sometimes also referred to as 'spyware' or 'pcms' (passive collection mechanisms);
+ * ‘harvest’, ‘scrape’ or collect any information about or regarding other people including but not limited to any Personal Information or other information (including by uploading anything that collects information including but not limited to ‘pixel tags’ cookies, graphics interchange formats (‘gifs’) or similar items that are sometimes also referred to as ‘spyware’ or ‘pcms’ (passive collection mechanisms);

  * disguise, anonymise or hide your IP address or the source of any Content that you upload;